dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-23-rebuilding-boris.markdown

 pen that are in my backpack.
 I rarely leave the house without my backpack, meaning that I always have my trusty highlighter with me.
 (I'm not kidding.)

+{% include image.html name="highlighted-book.jpg" alt="A physical book page with a yellow highlight" %}

 Oh, and one last thing regarding my reading workflow: If something I highlighted is particularly delightful, I'll take a picture and share it with my friends.
 Or I'll just take a picture for myself, so I'll find the passage